 Your IT is intertwined with every single aspect of your business, from sales and marketing, to customer service, to accounting and human resources.
 Currently, there is very little a typical company does that does not involve some type of technology.

 You strategically plan to grow your company, to implement new products and services, to reach new market segments, and to solve organizational problems.
 Why aren’t you strategizing with the one function that ties it all together?

-Is your IT partner is keeping you up and running?
+Is your IT partner keeping you up and running?
 Good, they should be.
-You rarely have to call your IT partner with issues?
-Great, that’s status quo, any descent IT company will be proactive and preventative, so that you don’t have a constant myriad of technical problems, keeping you happy and retained as a customer.
+Do you rarely have to call your IT partner with issues?
+Great, that’s status quo, any decent IT company will be proactive and preventative, so that you don’t have a constant myriad of technical problems, keeping you happy and retained as a customer.

 But is your IT partner giving you a competitive edge?
 What about ROI?
 Are you seeing a return on investment in your IT investments?
-Has your IT become a value asset to your company?
-If you answered ‘No’ to any of those question, then it is time to start looking at your IT strategy.
+Has your IT become a valuable asset to your company?
+If you answered ‘No’ to any of those questions, then it is time to start looking at your IT strategy.

 With the rapid evolution of technology, business leaders sometimes (or even often), find themselves in the position of making IT investments based on immediate needs, like a server breakdown or software licenses for new staff.
 As your business scales over the years, the basic investments for infrastructure, hardware, and software grow, too.